Despite Netflix and Amazon Prime, Most of the World Watches Pirated Content

 You may not recall the 'good old days' of broadcast television pre-On Demand and pre-VCR... but if one of the handful of channels you could get in your area didn't have what you wanted and you didn't feel like doing something other than sit in front of the tu

-You make your own bed (Score:2)
+You make your own bed (Score:3)

 The content companies only have themselves to blame, mostly at least.
 When there is no way to catch up on missed episodes the only choice is pirated or stop watching altogether.
 Which would they prefer?
 Beyond that, cable isn't cheap.
 We pay $100 a month for something that we used to get for free over the air.
 And most of the world is dirt poor, so if they can't get content for cheap...
 I'm not exactly poor but I'd never ordinarily pay $1.99 just to watch one episode of one show.